 It’s critical that you develop a strong and clear strategy for how employees are compensated for their work with your organization.
 However, there’s more to it than just ensuring that everyone is fairly compensated.

-A fleshed-out and comprehensive strategy should give employees insight into why their contributions are valued and align them with their job roles.
-With a clear understanding of what their jobs are, why they’re important, and how much value they bring, employees are further motivated to continue doing hard work.
+A fleshed-out and comprehensive compensation strategy should give employees insight into why their contributions are valued and how they align with their job roles.
+With a clear understanding of what their jobs are, why they’re important, and how much value they bring, employees are further motivated to continue working hard.

-In summary, not only does your employee compensation plan provide a concrete and tangible representation of your organization and values, but it also sets the foundation for an improved employee experience and overall growth.
+In summary, not only does your employee compensation plan provide a concrete and tangible representation of your organization and values, but it also establishes the foundation for overall growth and an improved employee experience.

 The Different Types of Employee Compensation

 Coming up with the best way to compensate your employees isn’t just about the numbers.
 The types of employee compensation are often broken down into the following:

 - Direct compensation.
 This involves the financial ways that an employer gives back to team members.
 This comes in the forms of salary, hourly pay, incentive pay and/or bonuses, or overtime pay.
 For instance, some jobs are commission based, incentivizing staff to do more in order to receive higher pay.
 Allowances for travel, food, and relocation can also be included.

 - Indirect compensation.
 This includes all the ways an organization can give back to an employee without paying them directly.
 For instance, this can include health insurance; paid time off; a retirement plan; diversity, equity, and inclusion plans; performance management styles; recognition of achievements and contributions; internal culture; and more!

 While how you directly compensate team members is certainly important, it’s often found that indirect forms of compensation are the driving factors behind employee engagement, satisfaction, and overall retention.